13 Things To Do in Berlin in 2022 (From Someone Who Just Visited)

 8. The Pergamon Museum

 If I was to pick one museum to go to, it would be the Pergamon Museum.
 Located in the historic Museum Island, the museum houses an extensive collection of ancient Greek and Roman artifacts.
-The highlight of the museum is undoubtedly the Pergamon Altar, a massive temple complex that was originally built in the 2nd century BC.
-However, the museum also features a number of other impressive exhibits, including the Ishtar Gate of Babylon and the Market Gate of Miletus.
+The highlight of the museum is undoubtedly the Pergamon Altar, a massive temple complex that was initially built in the 2nd century BC.
+However, the museum also features several other impressive exhibits, including the Ishtar Gate of Babylon and the Market Gate of Miletus.

 9. The Brandenberg Gate